Gigi3d/bitmask-username-update/README.md

 ### Admin Features
 - **Secure Authentication**: Admin login system using InstantDB
+- **Multi-Admin Support**:
+  - Regular admins can upload their own CSV files with scoped data
+  - Each admin's CSV uploads are tracked separately
+  - Superadmins can manage other admins
 - **CSV Upload**: Upload and manage campaign data (old username, Telegram account, new username)
+  - Each admin maintains their own CSV dataset
+  - Uploading a new CSV replaces only that admin's previous upload
 - **Analytics Dashboard**:
+  - **Superadmins**: See 100% analytics of ALL data from all admins
+  - **Regular Admins**: See analytics scoped to their own CSV data only
   - Total updates submitted
   - Daily and weekly update statistics
   - Success rate tracking
   - Activity timeline with interactive charts
+- **Real-time Username Updates Feed**:
+  - Live feed of new bitmask username updates as they are submitted
+  - Shows old username → new username transitions
+  - Displays telegram account and timestamp
+  - Updates automatically without page refresh
 - **Real-time Data**: Analytics refresh every 30 seconds

 ## 🛠️ Tech Stack